 AWS Customer Support Win

-out of the box, and is likely sufficient for typical application deployments.
+First, let me say that the AWS Elastic Beanstalk CLI plays very nicely with .gitignore out of the box, and is likely sufficient for typical application deployments.

-But there are some instances where distinct .gitignore
+But there are some instances where distinct .gitignore and .ebignore exclude files are helpful, including:

 - Precompiled assets: If you are precompiling production assets before deployment without using an asset host, these cannot be excluded in the

-or else they will not be available in your app. - Vendor packages: I’ve gotten into the habit of saving a copy of each third party package, library, or repository clone that my app references (and is not bundled using a gem) in a
+.gitignoreor else they will not be available in your app. - Vendor packages: I’ve gotten into the habit of saving a copy of each third party package, library, or repository clone that my app references (and is not bundled using a gem) in a

-folder.
+/vendor/archivefolder.
 I want this folder synced to my Github repository, but it needlessly bloats my deployment zip. - On principle: The EB CLI unreasonably relies on

-as its primary method for excluding sensitive and disposable data.
+.gitignoreas its primary method for excluding sensitive and disposable data.
 If you really want to assemble a unique deployment zip, the CLI will gladly accept a path to a zip that you’ve handcrafted or rolled with another third party tool like Warbler.

 Here is the condensed version of the Twitter conversation: